 In addition to learning about Boolean indexing and Boolean masks, you'll also learn about Boolean arrays as well as other NumPy concepts.

 As you learn these concepts, you will continue to analyze New York City taxi trip data.
-At the end of this mission, you will use what you've learned to find out which is the most popular airport in New York City.
+At the end of this lesson, you will use what you've learned to find out which is the most popular airport in New York City.
 You will also calculate summary statistics for taxi trips using a clean data set.

 1. Reading CSV files with NumPy